thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ```

 ##### After
-Added annotation and removed the supertype form the application component and added `ActivityComponent.Factory`.
+I added annotation, removed the supertype from the application component, and added `ActivityComponent.Factory`.

 ```kotlin
 @MergeComponent(AppScope::class)